 Created in the opposite way to oil paintings, working from light to dark, they use the colour of the paper as their light.
 Watercolour is also fairly flexible medium in that it can be applied opaquely or in watery washes that dry quickly.

-Watercolour paintings like original drawings require more careful handling compared to oil paintings.
+Watercolour paintings, like original drawings can require more careful handling as compared to oil paintings.
 Oils from your fingers will damage the paper and paint surface if touched too much.

-The best protection for a watercolour painting is to be stored in a dark place with constant humidity (I guess why they are often kept behind curtains in art museums).
+Too much light or exposure to UV is the enemy of a watercolour painting.
+The ultimate in protection for a watercolour painting is to be stored in a dark place with constant humidity (I guess why they are often kept behind curtains in art museums).
 But if you want to see and enjoy your watercolour whilst keeping it protected, you might want to hang it away from sunlight or source of humidity, in a UV protected glass frame with conservation grade acid free mount.

 Read more about my approach to watercolour painting in the gallery news section.